 Navigate to source code

-To navigate to the initial declaration of a symbol and symbol's type, place the caret at the desired symbol and press Ctrl+B.
+To navigate to the initial declaration of a symbol and symbol's type, place the caret at the desired symbol and press Control+B.

 View quick documentation

-To get quick information for any symbol or method signature, place the caret at the desired symbol and press Ctrl+Q.
+To get quick information for any symbol or method signature, place the caret at the desired symbol and press Control+Q.